I am forced to admit that Trail Tech Voyager Pro doesn’t have real competitors in the off-road GPS market today by exploring the offers.

 Here you can load already ready ATV trails or create them for yourself and share them with friends.

-It is the main function that this apparatus is different from the conventional GPS device and is also performed by the old Trail Tech Voyager device.
+This apparatus’s main function is different from that of the conventional GPS device, which is also performed by the old Trail Tech Voyager device.

 Is twice the price worth buying a Pro version?
 In two words I would say yes.